patris111/nedpat/README.md

 <!-- Intro Text -->

-<p>Hi, I'm Patrice, a front-end developer with a keen eye for design, dedicated to turning ideasinto visually appealing <br/> and intuitive web experiences through code and design.</p>
+<p>Hi, I'm Patrice, a front-end developer with a keen eye for design, dedicated to turning ideas into visually appealing <br/> and intuitive web experiences through code and design.</p>

 - 🔭 I’m currently working on [Saukko (StadinAO)](https://github.com/VirittamoHelsinki/saukko-app/tree/dev)